liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/07-acoustic-forward-wavefield-policy.md

 ## Next Direction

 Do not connect `save_forward_wavefield=False` to FWI globally.
-The safe next step is to add an FWI-level guard that only allows this option when all active gradient processors have `forw_illumination=False`, then validate processed gradients and reduced inversion behavior against the default path.
+The FWI-level guarded follow-up is recorded in `08-acoustic-fwi-wavefield-policy-guard.md`.